pivotal/docs-tap/install.md

   </tr>
 </table>

 <sup>\*</sup> Only one supply chain should be installed at any given time.
-When installing the Full
+More
-Profile, if you want to override the basic supply chain, you can specify either testing or scanning as the supply chain to install.
-See [Override Default Supply Chain](#override-default-supply-chain).
+information about how to switch from one to another provided in the Getting Started guide.

 ## <a id='install-profile'></a> Install a Tanzu Application Platform Profile